-FIRST FLOOE USES ON PRIMARY STREETS
+I. FIRST FLOOE USES ON PRIMARY STREETS

-The following regulations apply to all first floor
+The following regulations apply to all first floor uses:

 - 1. Retail and restaurant uses facing a primary street shall be at least twenty (20') feet deep, as measured from the street-facing facade. - 2.
-Banks, financial institutions, professional, medical, and administrative offices shall not comprise more than twenty-five (25%) percent of the street facing façade of the same side of a single block along a primary street.
+In order to promote a walkable downtown area as described in the intent of this zoning district and the City's Master Plan, Banks, financial institutions, professional, medical, administrative offices, and day care centers shall not comprise more than twenty-five (25%) percent of the street facing façade of the same side of a single block along a primary street.